migerick/migerick/README.md

 All my projects are licensed under the [MIT LICENSE](LICENSE).
 Feel free to check out the license details for more information.

+## 🤝 Collaboration

+I'm open to interesting collaborations!
+If you have an exciting project in mind or if you think I can contribute to your team, feel free to contact me.
+I'm willing to explore new opportunities and contribute my skills to innovative projects.

 Happy coding! 🚀